For more information, contact us at:

 The School of Computing Symposium features course projects, thesis projects, and other types of faculty research projects carried out by undergraduate and graduate students.
 Students and faculty will share their work via poster presentations.
 This event will provide you an opportunity to have one-on-one interaction with our faculty and other computing students.The event is open to the public.
-Light refreshments will be served.
-The symposium is free but RSVPs are required (registration is closed).
+Light refreshments was served.
+The symposium is free but registration is required (Registration is now closed).

 Special thanks to corporate sponsors for supporting our students in this event.
 This symposium is supported by annual contributions by members of the School of Computing Advisory Board and local companies.

-2:15 PM to 2:45 PM – Students setting up their poster2:30 PM to 3:30 PM – Check-in and registration3:00 PM – Event kickoff by Dean Tumeo3:00 PM to 5:00 PM – Attendees view posters and provide feedback5:00 PM to 5:30 PM – Event closing and announcement of symposium winnersDuring the event, each attendee will be provided with five voting stickers.
-Each poster will have space allotted in the table for placing voting stickers.
-Attendees can place voting stickers on posters they liked most.
-Posters that receive the highest number of stickers would be announced as the symposium prize winners.
+2:15 PM to 2:45 PM – Students setting up their poster2:30 PM to 3:30 PM – Check-in and registration3:00 PM – Event kickoff by CCEC Associate Dean Sherif Elfayoumy3:00 PM to 5:30 PM – Attendees view posters and provide feedback5:30 PM to 6:00 PM – Event closing and announcement of symposium winnersDuring the event, each attendee will be allowed to vote on six different posters.
+Attendees can cast a vote via smartphone using QR reader apps.
+QR Code Reader App should be available for free in the App store relevant to your phone.
+We will also have few computers at the event location for casting votes.
+Posters that receive the highest number of votes would be announced as the symposium prize winners.

 Event Location and Parking

 The University Center offers complimentary parking to all event attendees.
 You can find driving instructions at the below link: